 The judiciary, through the chief justice, has announced the appointment of election court officers (comprising of judges and court officials) who have specifically been appointed to hear election petitions and petitions against election results throughout the election cycle.
 The law requires that the judiciary shall hear and determine those matters speedily and in no longer than six months.
-Registered voters, political parties, candidates or their authorized representative, and any persons aggrieved by an electoral activity also have the right to file complaints about violations of the Electoral Code of Conduct and other electoral violations directly with the IEBC.
+Registered voters, political parties, candidates or their authorized representative, and any persons aggrieved by an electoral activity also have the right to file complaints about violations of the Electoral Code of Conduct and other homepage_en/27832/EU%20deploys%20Election%20Observation%20Mission%20to%20Kenya.